Richi-13/clinic-operational-analytics/README.md

 Prior to this project, all operational and financial reporting was done manually in Excel across ~2,600 monthly patient encounters and 50 medical staff.
-This made it difficult for management to track staff profitability, monitor compliance with the national healthcare payer's (NSZU) contract quotas, or catch reporting errors before they affected funding.
+This made it difficult for management to track staff profitability, monitor compliance with the national healthcare payer's (a national health insurer) contract quotas, or catch reporting errors before they affected funding.

 ## What I built